ARCHIVED-mean-stack/session-4/README.md

   {
 ```

 The scope is the binding between the HTML (view) and the JavaScript (controller).
 When you make a controller in AngularJS, you pass the $scope object as an argument.
+When adding properties to the $scope object in the controller, the view (HTML) gets access to these properties.

 Use the thumbnails: